-Exit level outcomes Exit level outcomes Assessment criteria A qualifying student is able A qu alifying student is competent if: to: Produce creative 1.1 Complex problems are identified, analysed and solutions to comp lex addressed by drawing on knowledge and methods of industrial design industrial design. problems.
-1.2 Multiple creative solutions to complex problems are 4.0 generated by using design thinking skills.
+AD2.4.6.2 Exit level outcomes and assessment criteria Exit level outcomes Assessment criteria A qualifying student is able to: A qualifying student is competent if: Produce creative solutions to complex industrial design problems.
+Complex systemic socia-technical and ecological problems are identified, analysed and addressed by drawing on knowledge and methods of industrial design.
+1.2 Multiple creative solutions to complex problems are generated by using design thinking skills.
 1.3 Appropriate design solutions are prototyped using relevant design tools and technology.
 1.4 Design solutions are tested and the outcomes evaluated.
-1.5 Design solutions demonstrate an understanding of ethical issues and the users' contexts and affect positive · 1.6 change.
-Design solutions demonstrate knowledge of industrial 1.0 design theory.
-1.7 Creative solutions are produced both independently and as members of interdisciplinary teams.
-Conduct and report ort 2.1 A research proposal is prepared for a long research research under essay. supervision.
-2.2 Research is informed by industrial design theory. · 2.3 Research is conducted competently using methodologies appropriate to industrial design research.
+1.5 Design solutions demonstrate an understanding of ethical issues and the users' contexts and affect positive change.
+Design solutions demonstrate knowledge of industrial design theory.
+Creative solutions are produced both independently and as members of interdisciplinary teams.
+Conduct and report research under supervision.
+2.1 A research topic is identified based on current relevance, need and opportunity. · 2.2 Research is informed by appropriate industrial design theory.
+Research is conducted competently using methodologies appropriate to industrial design research.
 2.4 Research findings are presented and reported according to prescribed academic conventions.
 2.5 Research findings offer creative insights and rigorous interpretations of industrial design problems.
-Act ethically and 3.1 A business plan is developed for a self-directed project. professionally.
-3.2 An ability to take decisions and act ethically and professionally.
-3.3 Professional standards of conduct are adhered to in an industrial design context.